lapitanN17/OnlineShoppingSystem/README.md

 # OnlineShoppingSystem
-For CC102 - Computer Programming 1 Midterm and Final Requirment
+For CC102 - Computer Programming 1 Midterm and Final Requirement